miquelvir/lsds-2026/projects/1-hdfs/README.md

 ### [1.4.1] List datanodes (^^)

-Create a folder `client` with a Python script: `list_datanodes.py` and a `requirements.txt` file with any librarie it needs to run.
+Create a folder `client` with a Python script: `list_datanodes.py` and a `requirements.txt` file with any libraries it needs to run.

 `list_datanodes.py` must retrieve all the `datanodes` from the `namenode` and prints their host and port:
 - Retrieve the id, host and port of each `datanode` [using the `namenode` API](#get-datanodes).